mcsix/xela_server_ros2/readme.md

 # ROS Node for XELA Sensors (ROS 2)

+## Disclaimer

+This Node is for ROS 2 and will not work with ROS 1.
+For ROS 1, please use the [ROS Node for XELA Sensors (ROS 1)](https://github.com/mcsix/xela_server_ros).

 ## License

 This ROS 2 node package is provided as-is under the terms of the [MIT License](https://opensource.org/licenses/MIT).